Multi-View Hypercomplex Learning for Breast Cancer Screening: Multi-View Approach in Breast Cancer Analysis

 \section{Multi-View Approach in Breast Cancer Analysis}

-Several types of imaging modalities exist for the detection process of breast cancer, such as mammography, ultrasound, biopsy and so on.
-Among these, mammography is considered the best imaging method for breast cancer screening and the most effective for early detection \cite{Misra2010Screening}.
-A mammography exam comprises four X-ray images produced by the recording of two views for each breast: the craniocaudal (CC) view, which is a top to bottom view, and a mediolateral oblique (MLO) view, which is a side view.
-The diagnosis procedure adopted by radiologists consists in looking for specific abnormalities, the most common being: masses, calcifications, architectural distortions of breast tissue, and asymmetries (when comparing the two breasts and the two views) \cite{MOREIRA2012236}.
-During the reading of a mammography exam, employing multiple views is crucial in order to make an accurate diagnosis as they retain highly correlated characteristics.
-Admittedly, comparing ipsilateral views (CC and MLO views of the same breast) helps to detect eventual tumors, as sometimes they are visible only in one of the two views, and additionally helps to analyze the 3D structure of masses.
-Whereas, studying bilateral views (same view of both breasts) helps in locating masses as asymmetries between them are an indicating factor \cite{Liu2021Act}.
+Among the several imaging modalities, mammography is considered the best method for breast cancer screening and the most effective for early detection \cite{Misra2010Screening}.
+A mammography exam comprises four X-ray images produced by the recording of two views for each breast.
+The CC view is a top to bottom view, while the MLO view is a side view.
+During the reading of a mammography exam, employing multiple views is crucial in order to make an accurate diagnosis, as they contain complementary information.
+Admittedly, comparing ipsilateral views (CC and MLO views of the same breast) helps to detect eventual tumors and helps to analyze the 3D structure of masses \cite{Liu2021Act}.
+Whereas, studying bilateral views (same view of both breasts) helps to locate masses as asymmetries between them are an indicating factor \cite{Liu2021Act}.
 An example of a complete mammogram exam with ipsilateral and bilateral views is shown in Fig.~\ref{fig:cbis_example}.

-Given the multi-view nature of the exam and the multi-view approach employed by radiologists, many works are focusing on utilizing two or four views for the purpose of classifying breast cancer, with the goal of leveraging the information coming from ipsilateral and/or bilateral views.
-In point of fact, studies have shown that a model employing multiple views can learn to generalize better compared to its single-view counterpart, increasing its discriminative power, while also reducing the number of false positives and false negatives \cite{Abdelhafiz2019, shen2019Mammo, Wu2020Screen}.